 -

 That's pretty cool.
 A Perfect World was Clint Eastwood's first director/actor film after Unforgiven, and while he's good in it, I think Costner is excellent (plays a bit against type--I believe it was his first film after Dances with Wolves).
-Eastwood usually elicits strong performances from his actors and this is certainly the case with Costner.
+Eastwood usually elicits strong performances from his actors and this is certainly the case with Costner.- Bottom

 Comment